Your Understanding of the foreclosure process in New Jersey is an important part of navigating your options when your

 Generally, it’s best to avoid a foreclosure auction.
 Instead, call up the bank and work with a reputable real estate firm, like us at Good Vibes Real Estate Solutions to help you negotiate discounts off the amount owed, and work out solutions to avoid having a foreclosure on your credit.

-If you need to sell a property in Mercer County, we can help you.
+If you need to sell a property in Trenton, we can help you.

 We are house buyers in Trenton NJ like yours from people who need to sell fast.